 - 16.13 FIDE and all competent organs shall have the burden of establishing that a cheating offence has occurred.
-The standard of proof shall be to the comfortable satisfaction of the relevant EDC Chamber bearing in mind the seriousness of the allegation which is made.
-This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 16.14 Assumed cheating: There shall be a presumption of cheating if statistical analysis by a FIDE validated and approved algorithm and/or other methodology applied to a player's performance in a single game, or a series of games or tournaments in competitive play shows a Z-score (reflective of the deviation between the player's actual performance and the projected fair play for a player having comparable Elo rating) above the official Z-score threshold published in the FIDE Anti-Cheating Regulations from time to time.
-In such a case, if FIDE institutes disciplinary proceedings against the player in question, the burden to rebut the presumption of cheating and show his or her innocence shall be on the player. - 16.15 In any proceedings before the EDC on charges of cheating, the respondent may be found guilty and sanctioned to the full extent permitted by this Code by virtue of the inability of the

-- respondent to discharge the presumption of cheating on the balance of probabilities, whether or not there are any other evidence corroborating the statistical evidence. - 16.16 Assumed match-fixing: There shall be a presumption of match-fixing if, upon the request of the FIDE Fair-Play Commission (FPL), an organizer, arbiter, player or any other person involved in a FIDE-rated competition is unable, individually or jointly, within a reasonable period determined by the FPL, to provide the necessary proof to the reasonable satisfaction of the FPL that the competition took place in a bona fide and regular manner that produced results that are not fake, pre-determined or otherwise manipulated, and the FPL formally advises the interested parties of its dissatisfaction.
-In such a case, if FIDE institutes disciplinary proceedings against the organizer concerned or any arbiter or player or other person alleged to have participated in the relevant competition, the burden to rebut the presumption of match-fixing and show his or her innocence shall be on the organizer, arbiter, player and/or other person.
-In addition, the FPL may refer such a case to the FIDE Qualification Commission (QC) which, in its discretion, may refuse to recognize such competition for title, norms and rating purposes, or as credits for the organizers or arbiters involved. - 16.17 In any proceedings before the EDC on charges of match-fixing, the respondent may be found guilty and sanctioned to the full extent permitted by this Code by virtue of the inability of the respondent to discharge the presumption of match-fixing on the balance of probabilities, whether or not there are any other evidence corroborating the grounds which gave rise to the FPL's suspicions in the first place.
+The standard of proof shall be to the comfortable satisfaction of the relevant EDC Chamber bearing in mind the seriousness of the alleged offence.
+This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 16.14 Assumed cheating: There shall be a presumption of cheating if statistical analysis by a FIDE validated and approved algorithm and/or other methodology applied to a player's performance in a series of games or tournaments in competitive play shows a Z-score (reflective of the deviation between the player's actual performance and the projected fair play for a player having comparable Elo rating) above the official Z-score threshold published in the FIDE Anti-Cheating Regulations from time to time.
+In such a case, if FIDE institutes disciplinary proceedings against the player in question, the burden to rebut the presumption of cheating and show a reasonable doubt on a balance of probabilities shall be on the player. - 16.15 In any proceedings before the EDC on charges of cheating, the respondent may be found guilty and sanctioned to the full extent permitted by this Code by virtue of the inability of the respondent to discharge the presumption of cheating, whether or not there are any other evidence corroborating the statistical evidence.
+However, the EDC may in such a case in the exercise of its discretion impose a sanction less severe than what it would have imposed had the guilt of the offender been proven by clear non-statistical evidence. - 16.16 Assumed match-fixing: There shall be a presumption of match-fixing if, upon the request of the FIDE Fair-Play Commission (FPL), an organizer, arbiter, player or any other person involved in a FIDE-rated competition is unable, individually or jointly, within a reasonable period determined by the FPL, to provide the necessary proof to the reasonable satisfaction of the FPL that the competition took place in a bona fide and regular manner that produced results that are not fake, pre-determined or otherwise manipulated, and the FPL formally advises the interested parties of its dissatisfaction.
+In such a case, if FIDE institutes disciplinary proceedings against the organizer concerned or any arbiter or player or other person alleged to have participated in the relevant competition, the burden to rebut the presumption of match-fixing and show a reasonable doubt on a balance of probabilities shall be on the organizer, arbiter, player and/or other person.
+In addition, the FPL may refer such a case to the FIDE Qualification Commission (QC) which, in its discretion, may refuse to recognize such competition for title, norms and rating purposes, or as credits for the organizers or arbiters involved. - 16.17 In any proceedings before the EDC on charges of match-fixing, the respondent may be found guilty and sanctioned to the full extent permitted by this Code by virtue of the inability of the respondent to discharge the presumption of match-fixing, whether or not there are any other evidence corroborating the grounds which gave rise to the FPL's suspicions in the first place.
+However, the EDC may in such a case in the exercise of its discretion impose a sanction less severe than what it would have imposed had the guilt of the offender been proven by clear evidence of match-fixing.